JuliaVolkova/jb-web-help-test/README.md

 ## How to start

-Using Node (with webpack-dev-server config):
+Using Node (with webpack-dev-server and webpack.dev config):
 ```$xslt
 npm start
 # Wait while dev-server start
 # Check it http://localhost:8081/
 ```
-Using Docker (with webpack-dev-server config):
+Using Docker (with webpack-dev-server and webpack.dev config):
 ```$xslt
 docker-compose up -d
 # Wait while dev-server start